 The pH level of the soil is an important consideration in growing lawns.
 Most of us have a basic understanding of pH as a way of measuring how acidic or alkaline a soil may be.
-If you own a swimming pool you know that correcting and balancing the pH of the water you swim in is important.
-On a scale of 1 to 14 a pH of 1 is very acidic and a pH of 14 is very alkaline, also called base, while a pH reading of 7 would be neutral.
+If you own a swimming pool, you know that correcting and balancing the pH of the water you swim in is important.
+On a scale of 1 to 14, a pH of 1 is very acidic and a pH of 14 is very alkaline, also called basic, while a pH reading of 7 would be neutral.
 Lawns grow best in a soil that is neutral to slightly acidic between a 6 and a 6.8 reading.

 Seemingly small changes in pH readings can mean big changes for lawn grass plants.
 That is because the pH scale is logarithmic not arithmetic.
 This means that a pH reading of 5 is ten times more acidic than a pH reading of 6, and one hundred times more acidic than a pH reading of 7, and so on.